Problem · US entry failure mode

 5. Internal credibility.
 Headquarters loses appetite for the next US attempt because the first one did not produce anything visible.

 Stage two: kill, pause, or restart decision.
 Kill if the home product has no credible US adjacency, the margin profile cannot survive US pricing, or the home team has zero capacity for a written restart.
 Pause if any of those three are uncertain.
-Restart if all three are clear and the firm is willing to build the four missing pieces.
+Restart if all three are clear and GMA is willing to build the four missing pieces.

 Stage three: if restart, build the architecture.
 US category claim and peer set on paper.
 US proof packet (outcome-first case studies, named peers, written warranty and SLA).
 US cadence and outbound sequence.
-US-resident operating seat, fractional or hired.
+US-resident operating seat, US-resident or hired.
 The launch now actually exists as a US program, not a translated home presence.

 Before rebuild (translated home launch)After rebuild (written US architecture)